Few things may be more aggravating than another driver hitting your vehicle and fleeing the scene without taking responsibility for the accident.

-Leaving the scene of an accident is a serious offence, and the driver of a hit and run vehicle faces consequences if they are caught.
+Leaving the scene of an accident is a serious offence, and the driver of a hit-and-run vehicle will face the consequences if they are caught.
 Providing the police with all of the information you can about the incident increases the odds that the driver may be apprehended.

-Call the police as soon as is possible after the accident.
-If you are driving when the accident occurs, you should first ensure that no one is injured and then move the car to safety if possible.
+If you are driving when the accident occurs, you should first ensure that no one else is injured and then move the car to safety if possible.
+Do not attempt to follow a driver who flees the scene of an accident.
 If your car is parked, wait nearby for the police to arrive.
-It’s a good idea to take a few photographs of the damage to your vehicle for later reference.
-After the police have taken their report, your final step is to report the accident to your insurance company.
-Your insurance company will likely require that you have made a police report before taking the claim as a hit and run; this is to prevent fraudulent reporting of how the damage to a vehicle actually occurred.
+After the police have taken their report, be sure to get a copy.
+Afterwards, report the accident to your insurance company immediately.